 The CR-V’s styling makes it look a bit like a Jazz that’s been stung by a bee and suffered anaphylactic shock

-You can get the CR-V with one petrol and two diesel engines.
+You can get the Honda CR-V with one petrol and two diesel engines.
 Pick the 2.0-litre petrol if you spend most time around town – it’s smoother than the rattly diesels and it’ll return around 30mpg compared to Honda’s claimed 39.2mpg.

 You can get the 1.6-litre diesel with either 120hp or 160hp.
-The former’s more frugal but the latter is fast enough to keep up with fast-moving traffic on motorways and will still return around 45mpg in normal driving conditions.
+The former’s more economical but the latter is fast enough to keep up with fast-moving traffic on motorways and will still return around 45mpg in normal driving conditions.

-The CR-V received a five-star Euro NCAP safety rating back in 2013, but you should bear in mind that these tests have been made significantly stricter since then.
+The Honda CR-V received a five-star Euro NCAP safety rating back in 2013, but you should bear in mind that these tests have been made significantly stricter since then.
 As a result, newer five-star-rated cars such as the VW Tiguan will offer more protection in a crash.

 The Honda CR-V is well worth considering if you prefer your large practical family cars comfortable rather than sporty.